5hidobu/5hidobu.github.io/_posts/2024-01-03-AMSI_Bypuss_0x3.md

-# AMSI_bypuss_0x3
+---
+layout: post
+title: AMSI bypuss 0x3
-This technique permit to achieve another AMSI bypass via hardware breakpoints.
+subtitle: This technique permit to achieve another AMSI bypass via hardware breakpoints.
 How can we detect this kind of technique? keep reading.
 ---

+>

+# AMSI_bypuss_0x3

 Everything begin when a freak guy named CCob develop **SharpBlock**, tool that operates by implementing a debugger that listens for DLL load events and prevents the DLL entry point from executing in order to stealth kicking in the ass EDRs.
 Below a clear image of that guy, aka EthicalChaos.